-- Securely store all rental applications, lease agreements, repair bills and insurance documents.
+- Securely store all rental applications, lease agreements, repair bills, and insurance documents.

 - Create receipts for rent payments and security deposits.

-- Keep digital and printed copies of all your documents in the separate folders (computer folders or physical in the drawer).
+- Keep digital and printed copies of all your documents in separate folders (computer folders or physical in the drawer).

 Let’s imagine that you have purchased the real estate property in another state (like Florida) or even another country (like Panama or Portugal) for your future retirement.
 It is obvious that you don’t want to pay mortgage, taxes, and utilities and have your property unoccupied.
 Unoccupied means zero income, “nada dinero”.